Doubling farmers income biggest priority of Modi govt: Amit Shah | Headlines

 Union Home MinisterAmit Shah on Sunday said doubling farmers income was thebiggest priority of the Narenda Modi government and that thethree central farm laws would ensure manifold hike in theirearnings.

-Since coming to power, the Modi government had increasedthe budget for the farm sector and also the minimum supportprice on various crops, he said.
+Since coming to power, the Modi government had increasedthe budget for the farm sector and also the minimum supportprice (MSP) for various crops, he said.

 Speaking after laying the foundation stone andinauguration of farmer-friendly projects of the MRN group,headed by newly inducted Karnataka Minister Murugesh R Nirani,Shah listed out various programmes and initiatives of thecentral government for the welfare of the farmers.